Project DescriptionBack to Research & Teams

 Summary of Study 1 (completed):

-Study 1 had consisted of both quantitative and qualitative research.
-The objective of the qualitative research was to investigate the experiences and perceptions of individuals with T2D who had self-selected and followed an LCHF diet for at least 6 months.
-This was done through in-depth one-on-one interviews with 28 participants who had been previously diagnosed with T2D and who claimed to follow an LCHF diet.
-Results indicated that participants associated carbohydrate rich foods, as well as sweet-tasting, packaged, and/or highly-processed foods, with hunger, cravings, and binging.
+A theme to emerge from the interviews was that participants associated carbohydrate rich foods, as well as sweet-tasting, packaged, and/or highly-processed foods, with hunger, cravings, and binging.
 They believed that by avoiding these foods, they had reduced their hunger and addictive eating behaviours, which gave them control over their eating, and in turn, gave them control of their health, weight and T2D.
+Indeed, our quantitative data showed that all participants had considerably reduced their HbA1c, weight and medication use while following an LCHF diet, with the majority of them sustaining complete or partial diabetes remission for more than a year.